holepunchto/hyperdht/README.md

 Important: it requires the port to be open.

-Now your bootstrap node is ready to use at `server-ip:49737`.
+Now your bootstrap node is ready to use at `server-ip:49737`, for example:

-For example:
 ```js
 const node = new DHT({ bootstrap: ['server-ip:49737'] })
 ```